-With the COVID-19 pandemic changing how we live our lives on a daily basis, not to mention many of us becoming more and more obsessed with digital technology, it’s easy to forget just how rejuvenating a walk in a park can be.
+With today’s busy lifestyles and our obsession with digital technology, it’s easy to forget just how rejuvenating a walk in a park can be.

 Forest bathing or ‘Shinrin Yoku’ is taking root in Australia and it’s all about being in the presence of trees and incorporating gentle mindfulness exercises.

 Forest bathing is proven to lower heart rate and blood pressure, reduce stress, boost the immune system, and improve overall feelings of wellbeing.